-You can connect either a USB or a serial modem to the Branch Gateway.
+You can connect a USB modem to the Branch Gateway.
 A USB modem must be connected to the USB port on the Branch Gateway chassis.
-A serial modem must be connected to the Console port (CONSOLE) on the Branch Gateway chassis.

-The USB port and the Console port require configuration for modem use.
+The USB port requires configuration for modem use.

 For more information about these commands, see the Avaya Branch Gateways G250 and G350 CLI Reference.